quixio/quix-cli/docs/Reference/contexts/broker/local.gen.md

 ## Overview

-Sets the local debug broker to one accessible from your local machine (default: pipeline broker)
+Set the Sdk broker configuration to point to a 'Local' broker (default: pipeline broker)

 **Aliases:** local, enable